Reducing the U.S. abortion rate

 are used to terminate a pregnancy that has already begun.

-Both pro-live and pro-choice advocates agree on the initial sequence of events leading to a
+Both pro-life and pro-choice advocates agree on the initial sequence of events leading to a

-- Ejection of one very lucky spermatozoon among hundreds of million of brother and sister speratozoa.
+- Ejection of one very lucky spermatozoon among hundreds of million of brother and sister spermatozoa from a testicle.

 - Ejection of a mature ovum from an ovary.